Stephanie-La/Comp-Architecture/HW4/README.txt

 to the best of my abilities.
 I did not have enough time to implement a quotient sign check, but the division/ DIV operator should work fine.
 Tokendefs.h is a complementary header file the professor wanted us to include to shorten the reference of tokens as he said in his lectures.
-I hope that I don't get a lot of points off, but I have felt more confident thanks to this assignment and the division operator.
-Thank you so much for your patience!

 2. Although professor Moloney had revealed a significant amount of code solution to the class, I was able to